I Was Injured As A Passenger – What Are My Legal Rights?

 • The contact information of any witnesses to the accident.
 They could provide a statement later in the claiming process.

-Another vital step in the claiming process is ensuring that you start proceedings within the relevant time limit.
-Generally, this is three years from the date you were injured in the accident.
+Another vital step in the passenger injury claim process is ensuring that you start proceedings within the relevant time limit.
+The Limitation Act 1980 establishes that you usually have three years to start a personal injury claim from the date of the accident that hurt you.

-However, there are certain exceptions to the time limit.
-These include:
+However, there are certain exceptions to the time limit:

-• Those who lack the mental capacity to start a claim themselves – The limitation period is indefinitely suspended.
-During this time, a court-appointed litigation friend could start the process on their behalf.
-Should the injured party regain this mental capacity, they will have three years from the date of recovery to start a claim if one has not been made already.
+• When the injured party lacks the mental capacity to start their own claim, the limitation period is indefinitely suspended.
+During this suspension, a litigation friend may be able to start the process on their behalf.
+Should the injured party regain their mental capacity, and a claim hasn’t already been made, then the three year time limit will start for them from the date of recovery.

 What Injuries Could You Sustain As A Passenger In A Road Traffic Accident?